How to Be Sustainable & Advance UN Sustainable Development Goals

 We all know our world needs to be a better place.
 Each of us can point to concrete areas that demand immediate improvement.
-But have you ever found yourself trying to describe the problems at hand to someone, and feeling completely overwhelmed in the process?
+But have you ever found yourself trying to describe the problems at hand to someone, answering the question of, "Why is sustainable development important?" and feeling completely overwhelmed in the process?

 Fortunately, organizations like the United Nations have clearly laid out goals for global sustainable development.

 The United Nations is leading change

 In an extraordinary show of solidarity, the United Nations (UN) has identified the most pressing issues facing our world today.
 In September 2015, at a historic UN summit, the coalition of world leaders outlined 17 Sustainable Development Goals, which took effect on January 1, 2016, with the goal of being accomplished by 2030.
-These new goals that universally apply to all nations, call on countries to mobilize efforts to end all forms of poverty, fight inequalities, and tackle climate change while ensuring that no one is left behind.
+These new goals which universally apply to all nations, call on countries to mobilize efforts to end all forms of poverty, fight inequalities, and tackle climate change while ensuring that no one is left behind.

-These 17 Sustainable Development Goals (SDG) build on the success of the Millennium Development Goals (MDG), which reached their target completion date in 2015.
+These 17 Sustainable Development Goals (SDG) build on the success of the Millennium Development Goals (MDG), which reached its target completion date in 2015.
 The new goals are unique in that they call on all countries to participate - whereas the MDG only applied to the developed world.

 Let's take a look at the UN Sustainable Development Goals: